apollo

 How does the drug interact with D-Viltis 50 Tablet:

-Co-administration of cyclobenzaprine and D-Viltis 50 Tablet might raise serotonin hormone levels which can increase the risk of developing side effects.
+Co-administration of vilazodone and D-Viltis 50 Tablet might raise serotonin hormone levels in the body, affecting the brain and nerve cells.
+Increased serotonin hormone can lead to severe side effects.

 How to manage the interaction:

-Co-administration of Cyclobenzaprine and D-Viltis 50 Tablet can lead to an interaction, it can be taken if advised by your doctor.
-However, if you experience any fever, excessive sweating, shivering, muscle spasm, stomach cramp, or vomiting, consult the doctor immediately.
+Co-administration of vilazodone and D-Viltis 50 Tablet can lead to an interaction, it can be taken if advised by a doctor.
+However, if you experience any symptoms like confusion, hallucination, seizure, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, muscle spasm or stiffness, tremors, incoordination, stomach cramps, nausea, vomiting, and diarrhea, consult the doctor immediately.
 Do not stop using any medications without a doctor's advice.

 Drug-Food Interactions